-This involves funders providing finance with by taking collateral by way of your various business assets.
-This can involve utilising such assets as: Trade debtors/receivables (Invoice Discounting/Factoring) or Vehicles and Plant & Machinery (Higher Purchase/Leasing).
+This involves funders providing finance with taking collateral by way of your various business assets.
+This can involve utilising such assets as: Trade Debtors/Receivables (Invoice Discounting/Factoring) or Vehicles and Plant & Machinery (Hire Purchase/Leasing).
 Often an excellent option, especially for growing businesses with a low capital base.

 Raising capital through specialist providers is becoming increasingly common.
-There is now a host of new entrants in the funding market, each specialising in a wide range of finance such as property investment & development and bridging finance.
-Typically, they are more expensive than high street banks but can provide an option which otherwise wouldn’t be available.
+There is now a host of new entrants in the funding market, each specialising in a wide range of finance, such as property investment and development, and bridging finance.
+Typically, they are more expensive than high street banks, but can provide an option which otherwise would not be available.

 Start-up Loan Scheme

-It’s a common misconception that grants are no longer available to SMEs as a way of raising capital; this is not the case and can, in some circumstances, providing a useful source of finance for expanding businesses.
+It is a common misconception that grants are no longer available to SMEs as a way of raising capital; this is not the case.
+In some circumstances, grants can provide a useful source of finance for expanding businesses.
 Many business grants are regionalised and provided by Local Enterprise Partnerships (LEPs).
 Take a look at our funding page to see what options are available to grow your business.

-If you’re looking for capital to fund high growth then this is cream of the crop and often the most difficult to secure.
+If you are looking for capital to fund high growth, then this is cream of the crop, and often the most difficult to secure.
 Typically regarded as relatively high risk, it is often out of bounds for banks and other debt funders.
 This is more the jurisdiction of equity investors such as Business Angels (private individuals) or Venture Capitalists (investment companies) which are prepared to take a higher degree of risk for a higher reward, usually in the form of significant capital growth.